nikhil-pandey/switchboard/CONFIG.md

 # Switchboard MCP — Agent Config Reference

 This is the authoritative reference for Switchboard MCP configuration.
-It specifies the exact agent schemas Switchboard MCP accepts, the environment flags it honors, and how each agent type maps into Codex at runtime.
+It specifies the exact agent schemas Switchboard MCP accepts, the environment flags it honors, and how each agent type maps into a Codex‑like runtime (executed by a Codex engine) behind the scenes.
 The root README provides a high‑level overview and examples.

 - All discovered agents are exposed as MCP tools with a uniform input schema.
-- We do not set model/provider/etc. defaults; Codex supplies its own defaults.
+- We do not set model/provider/etc. defaults; the Codex runner supplies its own defaults.

 ## MCP Tool Input Schema